California's 60th State Assembly district

 California's 60th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Sabrina Cervantes of Riverside.
+It is currently represented by Democrat Corey Jackson of Moreno Valley.

 District profile

 The district encompasses the northwestern corner of Riverside County, anchored by the city of Corona.
 The primarily suburban district is a major gateway between the rest of the Inland Empire and Orange County.